 How to strengthen fine motor skills

-Improved writing skills have a lot to do with creative play and leisure activities are a great outlet for children to foster quiet time.
+Leisure activities are a great outlet for children to foster quiet time.

-Beading is an excellent activity that promotes children’s’ development in the following areas:
+Threading is an excellent activity that promotes children’s’ development in the following areas:

 Fine Motor Skills: